-From Beach House to Blackmail reaches beyond the front-lines of sales.
+Ordinary Situations, Extraordinary Risk reaches beyond the frontlines of sales.
 It is also intended to help train employees in supply chain management, procurement, support functions and other front-line commercial teams.

 This video hosted by Richard Bistrong, CEO, Front-Line Anti-Bribery LLC, and is narrated by Keith Slotter, former chief of the FBI’s Global Financial Crimes Program, and Angélique Parisot-Potter, a compliance leader with decades of experience in regions as diverse as South America, Europe, the Caribbean and the Middle East.

-From Beach House to Blackmail is available to corporations for licensing through a day-pass, one month, three month, or annual basis, and is in available with sub-titles in most major languages.
+Ordinary Situations, Extraordinary Risk is available to corporations for short and long-term licensing, and is available with sub-titles in most major languages.
 All the vignettes can also be customized to “make them your own.”
 Customization options include utilizing each story as a separate and stand-alone module, as well as custom corporate branding.
-To request a demo of the full length thirteen minute video and/or to inquire about the license fee schedule, please click here.
+To request a demo of the full video and/or to inquire about the license fee schedule, please click here.